openconfig/featureprofiles/feature/interface/singleton/otg_tests/singleton_test/README.md

                 set are not transmitted.
       * Packets with size of configured MTU are received.
       * Packets with size less than the configured MTU are received.
-## TC 2 [TODO]
+## Test Case 2 [TODO]
 Verify that interface packet counters are properly incremented in every streaming telemetry report
-* For IPv4 and IPv6:
+* Subscribe to all interface counters of DUT Port1 and DUT Port 2 and with 30s interval.
+* Generate IPv4 and IPv6  traffic flow of packet size 4000B and IPv4 Don't Fragment bit set,  from ATE port-1 to ATE port-2 at constant rate, ensure:
+    * Set Port2 MTUs [^1] of 1500
+    * Verify that  for period of 300seconds difference between 2 consecutive reports of below counters for DUT's Port1 and Port2 is constant and > 0:
+      * `/interfaces/interface[name=Port2]/state/counters/out-discards`
+      * `/interfaces/interface[name=Port1]/state/counters/in-pkts`
+      * `/interfaces/interface[name=Port1]/state/counters/in-octets`
+    * Verify that  for period of 300seconds values returned by below couters for DUT's Port1 and Port2 are constatnt:
+      * `/interfaces/interface/state/out-rate`
+      * `/interfaces/interface/state/in-rate`
+## Test Case 3 [TODO]
+Verify that interface packet counters are properly incremented in every streaming telemetry report
+* Subscribe to all interface counters of DUT Port1 and DUT Port 2 and with 30s interval.
-  * With traffic flow from ATE port-1 to ATE port-2 at constant rate, ensure:
+* Generate IPv4 and IPv6  traffic flow of packet size 4000B and IPv4 Don't Fragment bit set,  from ATE port-1 to ATE port-2 at constant rate, ensure:
-    * For MTUs [^1] of 1500, 9236:
+    * Set Port2 MTUs [^1] of 5000
-      * Packets with size greater than the configured MTU with DF-bit set are not transmitted.
-      * Packets with size of configured MTU are received.
-      * Packets with size less than the configured MTU are received.
+    * Verify that  for period of 300seconds difference between 2 consecutive reports of below counters for DUT's Port1 and Port2 is constant and > 0:
+      * `/interfaces/interface[name=Port2]/state/counters/out-pkts`
+      * `/interfaces/interface[name=Port2]/state/counters/out-octets`
+      * `/interfaces/interface[name=Port1]/state/counters/in-pkts`
+      * `/interfaces/interface[name=Port1]/state/counters/in-octets`
+    * Verify that  for period of 300seconds values returned by below couters for DUT's Port1 and Port2 are constatnt, and that Port1 `in-rate` is equal to Port2 `out-rate`
+      * `/interfaces/interface/state/out-rate`
+      * `/interfaces/interface/state/in-rate`

 [^1]: The MTU specified above refers to the L3 MTU, which is the payload portion
     of an Ethernet frame.